Opt-Mucca/PySCIPOpt-ML/README.md

 ```
 This will also install the `numpy`, `pyscipopt` dependencies.

-Please note that `gurobipy` is commercial software and requires a license.
-When installed via pip or conda,
-`gurobipy` ships with a free license which is only for testing and can only solve models of limited size.

 ## Installation from source

 An alternative way to install `PySCIPOpt-ML` is from source.
 First this repository